hungys/NCTU_OS_2015_HW1/SPEC.md

 }
 ```

-The program will be terminated after the fourth time you press `Control-C`.
+The sample program will be terminated after the fourth time you press `Control-C`.

 ### Useful Functions